Société de l'assurance automobile du Québec

 The authorized driver's permit is issued by the SAAQ.

-If you offer or provide remunerated passenger transportation by automobile without holding a Class 5 driver’s licence and an authorized driver’s permit, your driver’s licence can be suspended and the vehicle you were driving can be seized immediately and impounded for 7, 30 or 90 days.
+If you offer or provide remunerated passenger transportation by automobile as an authorized driver without holding a Class 5 driver’s licence and an authorized driver’s permit, your driver’s licence may be suspended and the vehicle you were driving may be seized immediately and impounded for 7, 30 or 90 days.

 Authorized Driver's Permit